mmamedov/page-cache/README.md

 ----
 It uses various strategies to differentiate among separate versions of the same page.

 PageCache doesn't ask you for a keyword, it automatically generates them based on Strategies.
-You can define your own naming strategy, for example to incorporate logged in users into your applications.
-In this situations, URL might remain same, while content of the page will be different for each logged in user.
+You can define your own naming strategy, based on your application needs.

 ```php
 <?php